KanmaniMeganathan/SurveySparrow/README.md

 Pages\sample_openaichat.py
 Connecting to GPT with prompt that inputs text from dashboard to convert it into a python query.
 Later the python query is executed on the commits data and ouptut is displayed.

+commits.csv
+Dataframe that contains all commits from scikit-learn/scikit-learn repo

+Pages\commit_frequency.csv
+Dataframe that contains author-wise frequency on no of commits

+Pages\commit_frequency_with_ranges.csv
+Dataframe that contains author's frequency of commit with range